CCurl/s3/README.md

         NOTES: Word names are variable-length alphanumeric and start with a Capital letter.
                Word "_" is the NONAME word (can be used to create jump-tables).
 :Abc3 (--)        Define word Abc.
 Skip until next ';'.
-:_    (--A)       A: current HERE.
-Define an un-named word.
+:_    (--A)       Define an anonymous word.
+A: current HERE.
 Skip until next ';'.
 Abc3  (--)        Execute/call word Abc3.
 ;     (--)        End of word definition.
 Exits word at run-time.
 ^     (--)        Exit word immediately.